 The WIC also surfaced the opportunity for apprenticeship models that can support pathways into and throughout the Expanded Learning field.
-Apprenticeship models are desirable because they provide opportunities for financially compensated on-the-job training, waive educational costs, and are paired with strong capacity/competency building that enhance the skill set of the apprentice.
-Such apprenticeship models are becoming more common in early education but have not been integrated into Expanded Learning partnerships.
+Apprenticeship models are desirable because they provide financially compensated on-the-job training, waive educational costs (including college coursework), and are paired with strong capacity/competency building that enhances the skill set of the apprentice.
+Such apprenticeship models are more prevalent in other areas of education and now are becoming integrated into Expanded Learning.